 Welcome to the Special Programs Department.
 Our department oversees after-school and out-of-school time programming offered by the district, including summer school.

 The Lowell Public Schools is fortunate to have been awarded 21st Century Community Learning Centers grants at 13 schools:

 - Morey Elementary

 - Moody Elementary

 - Shaughnessy Elementary

 - Sullivan Middle

-As one of the largest grantees of the 21st Century grant in Massachusetts, Lowell Public Schools provide a free after-school academic and enrichment program to more than 1,400 students 2 afternoons each week.
+As one of Massachusetts's largest grantees of the 21st Century grant, Lowell Public Schools provides a free after-school academic and enrichment program to more than 2,000 students 2-4 afternoons each week.
 Students receive help with homework and participate in engaging programming to support learning.
 Students are also provided dinner each afternoon before heading home.
 In the summer, each of the 21st Century programs offers a free 4-week program to provide students with a chance to have fun while preventing summer learning loss.

 To learn more about 21st Century Community Learning Centers in Massachusetts, please click the following link: